 Charlie Anagho-Ntamark (Sigma FC) - Not a Canadian but had an outstanding season for Sigma, especially coming off the bench to score deciding goals.
 Ntamark has the pedigree that many players would kill for, having grown up in the English Academy system with Aston Villa and then adding to that with some good North American experience at the highly-rated Monteverde Academy.
 Built like a bull, technical and speedy, Ntamark is a true game changer.
 Only downside to the Englishman is that he is not Canadian, so his signing would take up a foreign player slot.

 Emmanuel Issac (Woodbridge Strikers) - Woodbridge's Issac has been banging goals in for fun in League1 for years.
 He's played in several League and Cup Finals and his strikes have often been the stuff of highlight reels.
 Also rumoured to be on trial at one or two CPL organizations but not yet snatched up, Issac is entering his prime at 24 years of age.
-The type of character player that plays on the edge, discipline might be the only downside here, but the player has certainly matured into a Woodbridge leader and deserves a look at the next level.
+The type of character player that plays on the edge, but who has certainly matured into a Woodbridge leader and deserves a look at the next level.

 Gabriel Bitar (OSU Force) - Yet another CPL/ USports draftee, Bitar's change of pace over five to ten yards, cultured left foot and innate goalscoring ability has absolutely lit up League1 and USports when he's on tune.
 Still young at only 20 years of age and an important part of Carleton Ravens program, does Bitar have what it takes to go pro now?
 He's already opened his account with several goals for Cavalry in pre-season in the Dominican.
 Will he get his name in ink on paper and become one of the fan favourites in Cow-Town this season?